pbaljet/CPSC-4970/docs/modules/m1/lectures.md

 # Git Version Control

-A common language and framework to communicate security related information is important to ensure rapid understanding and comprehensive coverage.
-This lecture video describes the NIST standards and the National Vulnerability Database.

 > [*Video: Git Version Control*](https://auburn.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=b5a2da35-7d70-4dd1-8dbf-acbc0052c762)

 ---

 # Gitlab DevOps System

-A common language and framework to communicate security related information is important to ensure rapid understanding and comprehensive coverage.
-This lecture video describes the NIST standards and the National Vulnerability Database.

 > [*Video: Gitlab DevOps System*](https://auburn.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=b5a2da35-7d70-4dd1-8dbf-acbc0052c762)

 ---

 # Apache Maven

-A common language and framework to communicate security related information is important to ensure rapid understanding and comprehensive coverage.
-This lecture video describes the NIST standards and the National Vulnerability Database.

 > [*Video: Apache Maven*](https://auburn.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=b5a2da35-7d70-4dd1-8dbf-acbc0052c762)